-The interlinking of European rights of free movement of labor and British citizenship rules have however had to be considered carefully and amended in the light of the provision of the latter that children born in the UK to a 'settled' parent will be born British citizens.
-The question was whether a parent exercising European rights of free movement was 'settled' within the meaning of the citizenship legislation.
-Until 2002, such a parent was regarded as sufficiently settled to pass British citizenship to a child at birth - though in reality this was also before the implications of the loss of the ius soli rule
+The interlinking of European rights of free movement of labour and British citizenship rules have however had to be considered carefully and amended in the light of the provision of the latter that children born in the UK to a 'settled' parent

-44 It has been suggested that the origins of the perception that British people are white itself dates back only to the arrival in numbers of black people as a consequence of the slave trade (Winder Brown 2004 : 111).
+44 It has been suggested that the origins of the perception that British people are white itself dates back only to the arrival in numbers of black people as a consequence of the slave trade (Winder Brown 2004: 111).
 Considering particularly the United States, Lucassen has described how the definition of 'white' has changed historically (Lucassen 2005).
 In relation to the UK, the work of Brian Sykes on DNA however appears to prove something that is broadly the opposite, on an apparently scientific basis, namely that there is considerable genetic unity amongst the population.
-However, where he searched out particularly volunteers from amongst those whose ancestors were demonstrated to have lived in the same area for some generations, this result was perhaps likely from the outset (though Professor Sykes does also make the point that similar criticism of the methodology of an earlier study was made 'rather predictably from people who never themselves got into the field' (Sykes 2007 : 97))
+However, where he searched out particularly volunteers from amongst those whose ancestors were demonstrated to have lived in the same area for some generations, this result was perhaps likely from the outset (though Professor Sykes does also make the point that similar criticism of the methodology of an earlier study was made 'rather predictably from people who never themselves got into the field' (Sykes 2007: 97))